X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 **TYPE: Statement**
 **FORMAT: REM [&lt;remark&gt;]**

-**Action:** The `REM` statement makes your programs more easily understood when `LIST`ed.
+**Action:** The `REM` statement makes your programs more easily understood when [`LIST`](#list)ed.
 It's a reminder to yourself to tell you what you had in mind when you were writing each section of the program.
 For instance, you might want to remember what a variable is used for, or some other useful information.
 The `REM`ark can be any text, word, or character including the colon `(:)` or BASIC keywords.
 The `REM` statement and anything following it on the same line number are ignored by BASIC, but `REM`arks are printed exactly as entered when the program is listed.
-A `REM` statement can be referred to by a `GOTO` or `GOSUB` statement, and the execution of the program will continue with the next highter program line having executable statements.
+A `REM` statement can be referred to by a [`GOTO`](#goto) or [`GOSUB`](#gosub) statement, and the execution of the program will continue with the next higher program line having executable statements.

 **EXAMPLES of the REM Statement:**
 ```BASIC